"How do you create an environment where people thrive?"

 "Manufacturing is creative," says Patricia Miller, CEO.
 "Every day, we are making."

 Indeed, Miller is succeeding when others are struggling.
 Her turn-it-on-its head approach has garnered attention from the National Association of Manufacturers, which invited her to join the Washington, D.C.-based organization's board.
-Last Friday, Miller was at the White House meeting with President Trump as part of the NAM contingent.
+In 2017, Miller was at the White House meeting with President Trump as part of the NAM contingent.
 The message: “We are optimistic about the future; however, we know there is much work to be done, not only on regulatory reform but also on infrastructure investment, workforce development and comprehensive tax reform.”

 When Miller took over the company her grandfather had started and run, the company had but a handful of employees in a 90,000-square foot facility at 610 E. Judd Street, just off Route 47.
 Today, MATRIX 4 makes products for well-known brands, Fortune 500 brands among others, and has grown to 50 employees running three shifts five days a week.
-(Miller rents 10,000 square feet to Reclaimed, which takes reclaimed wood and makes furniture.)

 After the 34-year-old left San Diego after working for Eli Lilly and a biotech company, Miller returned home to her native Crystal Lake, buying the business's assets and working to reinvent the culture.
 "We have created a thriving environment," says Miller.
 "We're nimble.
 Scrappy.
 Start-up style.
 We developed a passion for creating, and a work hard-play hard mentality."

 Miller says that, in addition to an open office environment and a design-forward office vibe, the team routinely socializes to grow the culture and promote teamwork.
 "We have dance parties, listen to music, have drinks, play sports, engage in Woodstock’s Keep Woodstock Beautiful day of service and celebrate the small and big wins.
 It makes everyone feel valuable."